Optimal Learning for Structured Bandits: Introduction

 Structural information allows a decision-maker to use rewards observed concerning one arm to indirectly deduce knowledge concerning other arms as well.
 As an example, in revenue management problems, where we use posted price mechanisms to sell items, every arm corresponds to a price.
 The probability of receiving a non-zero reward ought to decrease with the price as suggested by standard economic theory and represents structural information.
 In healthcare, one expects to see a similar performance for drugs (arms) which are composed of similar active ingredients.
 Structural information reduces the need for exploration and hence directly reduces the suffered regret.
 However, structured bandit problems are far more complicated than their classical counterparts in which rewards observed in the context of one arm carry no information about any other arm.
 We present here a unified yet flexible framework to study structured multi-armed bandit problems. \emph{Our key research question is how can one exploit structural information to design efficient optimal learning algorithms that help the decision-maker to obtain higher rewards?}

 { \textbf{A unified framework to model structural information.} To answer this question, as one of our main contributions, we present a simple model that allows us to capture a wide range of structural information.
 In our model, we assume that the reward distribution of arms belongs to a convex compact set $\mathcal P$ which is known to the decision-maker.
 The set $\mathcal P$ captures the structural information concerning the unknown reward distribution and allows us to have a unified representation of the structural information.
-For instance, via this set $\mathcal P$, we can represent well-known structural information, including linear, Lipschitz, and convex bandits; see Section \ref{sec:struct-band-ex} for more details.

-More importantly, the set $\mathcal P$ enables us to model and study well-motivated structural information that has not been studied in the literature due to the lack of a unified framework. }
+For instance, via this set $\mathcal P$, we can represent well-known structural information, including linear, Lipschitz, and convex bandits.
+More importantly, the set $\mathcal P$ enables us to model and study structural information that has not been studied in the literature due to the lack of a unified framework; see Section \ref{sec:struct-band-ex} for further details.}

 \textbf{Mimicking the regret lower bound.} We take a principled approach to design an effective learning algorithm for structured bandits.
 Our approach is based on the information-theoretic regret lower bound for structured bandits characterized first by \citet{graves1997asymptotically}.
 This regret lower bound quantifies the exact extent to which structural information may reduce the suffered regret of any uniformly good bandit policy, i.e., any policy with a sublinear worst-case regret bound.
 The regret lower bound is characterized as a semi-infinite optimization problem where the decision variable can be interpreted as the rate with which suboptimal arms need to be explored.
-The constraints ensure that uniformly good bandit policies can distinguish the true reward distribution from certain \emph{deceitful}; see Equation \eqref{eq:problematic-distributions} for their formal definition.
+The constraints ensure that uniformly good bandit policies can distinguish the true reward distribution from certain \emph{deceitful} distributions; see Equation \eqref{eq:problematic-distributions} for their formal definition.